nipafx/nipafx.dev/content/articles/2015-08-04-all-about-project-jigsaw-on-infoq.md

 slug: project-jigsaw-on-infoq
 description: "My posts about Project Jigsaw got polished and published on InfoQ."
 searchKeywords: ""
+featuredImage: project-jigsaw-on-infoq
 ---

-Over the last few weeks I had the opportunity to polish [my posts about Project Jigsaw](http://blog.codefx.org/tag/project-jigsaw/) for InfoQ.
+Over the last few weeks I had the opportunity to polish [my posts about Project Jigsaw](tag:project-jigsaw) for InfoQ.
 The result was published today:

 **[Project Jigsaw is Really Coming in Java 9](http://www.infoq.com/articles/Project-Jigsaw-Coming-in-Java-9)**